straut12/sj4u-gh/_pages/ref/coding/data.md

 changed folders in /etc/influxdb/influxdb.conf to /home/pi/influxdb (data and meta) along with IP address and under [http] at bottom enable=true for endpoint and bind-address = 8086

-## Mariadb
+## MariaDB

 Mariadb is based on mysql.
 Port 3306
 > Note for remote connection from  excel.
 > Will need to configure mariadab config file by commenting out bind statement and add user privileges to all db and wild card host (see comments below).
-> Also may need to install odbc connector from https://dev.mysql.com/downloads/connector/odbc/  and visual studio update.
+> Also may need to install ODBC (Open DataBase Connectivity) connector from https://dev.mysql.com/downloads/connector/odbc/  and visual studio update.
 Then search/open up ODBC 64bit administrator and add MySQL ODBC 8.0 ANSI driver.
 Set up the connection and chose SQL server authentication.

 Run sudo apt update to update the package list